Meetup profiles are intended to represent real people in a local area. Meetup member profiles must be honest and authentic.

 In order to provide a quality experience to our members, titles of groups and events are to be relevant, useful, and easy to understand.
 Excessive or improper use of punctuation, symbols, capitalization, spacing, URLs, or repetition, intended to grab attention for a group or event, will need to be edited.

 We respect the intellectual property rights of others.
 Posting content that violates another party's intellectual property rights is prohibited.

 Organizer Access to a Meetup Group

-It is the responsibility of an organizer to pay for a Meetup group to operate and continue to be hosted on Meetup.
+It is the responsibility of an organizer to pay for a group to operate and continue to be hosted on Meetup.
 Failure to pay or update payment information to renew an organizer subscription can result in allowing another member to step up and assume the role of main organizer of the group.

 Meetup takes member account privacy very seriously and has strict rules regarding who can access or create a Meetup account.
 Please know we reserve the right to suspend or remove any account, or limit access to certain features of the platform, for any reason, at our sole discretion.

 If a member or organizer passes away, Meetup cannot provide access to their account, even to family members or people acting on the behalf of the estate.
 Meetup will work with families and honor their wishes if they choose to close accounts or groups, or transfer them to another member.

 Meetup members and organizers must be at least 18 years of age.
 Therefore, groups must be targeted at, and only offer opportunities for those who are over 18.

 Meetup may remove certain members when we become aware that the member is a convicted sex offender or has been convicted of a violent, fraudulent, or dangerous crime.
 Meetup may also remove a member based on their criminal record, for safety, or for other concerns.
 Members with concerns about criminal or illegal activity should always report it to local authorities.